linux-integrity/ima-doc/ima-utilities.rst

 ===================================

 The IMA CA key signs the :ref:`ima-signing-key`, which is used to sign files.
-The IMA CA certificate is installed on the :ref:`dot-machine` keyring.
+The IMA CA certificate is installed on the :ref:`dot-builtin-trusted-keys`, :ref:`dot-secondary-trusted-keys`, or :ref:`dot-machine` keyring.

 Note: This requires secure boot to be enabled, and :ref:`config-integrity-platform-keyring` and